-- is to be unbroken: or - may be inclusive of paid and unpaid leave which is credited towards service. - 2.6.1 The qualifying service period need only be met once in an employee's period of continuous service.

-2.6.2 In determining the qualifying period for a part-time employee the passage of time and not the completion of equivalent hours worked as a full-time employee is to be used.
+- 8.5.1 The qualifying service period need only be met once in an employee's period of continuous service. - 8.5.2 In determining the qualifying period for a part-time employee, the passage of time and not the completion of equivalent hours worked as a full-time employee is to be used.

-6 months 3 months 3 months 12 months
+6 months 3 months 12 months

 Normal working Paid leave recognised Normal = qualifying period

 period as service working period